Disability in children's literature

-The representation of disability in children's literature is a matter of scholarly research, and particularly since the 1970s.
+The representation of disability in children's literature is a matter of scholarly research, and has been a relevant subject particularly since the 1970s.
 However, disability representation is still a modern issue.
 A 2011 World Report on Disability conducted by the World Health Organization found that around 15% of the global population, 1 billion people, have a disability, yet in 2019 only 3.4% of children's books had disabled main characters.
 The quality of disability representation can vary depending on the specific disability portrayed.
 Even though society has included more diverse characters with disabilities, this representation must be handled with care to avoid promoting existing negative stereotypes.